-2014, ISIL's actions 'reveal only what a Takfiri state would look and in particular the UN and the Council. like, should this movement actually try to govern in the future.
-It would be a harsh, mean-spirited, house of blood, where no shade would be offered, nor shelter given, to any non-Takfiri in their midst...only annihilation to those Muslims, Christians, differently to them.'
+2014, ISIL's actions 'reveal only what a Takfiri state would look like, should this movement actually try to govern in the future.
+It would be a harsh, mean-spirited, house of blood, where no shade would be offered, nor shelter given, to any non-Takfiri in their midst...only annihilation to those Muslims, Christians, Jews and others (altogether the rest of humanity) who believe differently to them.'
 2

 The human rights violations committed by ISIL are, of course, an extreme manifestation of religious hatred and intolerance.
 Yet the march of its extremist ideology comes against a background of heightened religious hostility and discrimination in virtually every part of the world.
-According to a recent report by the Pew Research Center,3 violence and discrimination against religious groups by governments and rival faiths have reached new highs in all regions except the Americas.
+According to a recent report by the Pew Research Center, violence and discrimination against religious groups by governments and rival faiths have reached new highs in all regions except the Americas.